etcyl/MLP/README.txt

 trainAndPrint() function in order to see how the accuracy changes as a function of the training iterations.

-As of now, this MLP is unable to be instantiated as a deep-layer network.
-In other words I only train the network using a NN with three layers: one input layer, one "hidden" layer, and the output layer.
+I train the network using three layers: one input layer, one "hidden" layer, and the output layer.
 The input and hidden layer both contain two neurons, while the output layer contains a single neuron, which learns the given function.